-Scott is a budding composer with a performance background in French horn and guitar.
+Scott Shea, class of '19, is a budding composer with a performance background in French horn and guitar.
 He began composing his sophomore year of high school, and in Spring 2015 his first orchestral work, "A Pilgrimage," was premiered and recorded by the Greensboro Youth Symphony Orchestra after winning the ensemble’s Young Composers Competition.
 His style of writing is influenced by the Romantic period, with borrowed elements of jazz and other contemporary styles.
-He attended the 2014 UNCSA Summer Session for composition, and is now studying under Dr. Michael Rothkopf.
-Scott is currently a member of the UNCSA horn studio, where he participates in the wind ensemble and horn choir.
+He attended the 2014 UNCSA Summer Session for composition, and then enrolled at UNCSA to study composition with Dr. Michael Rothkopf.
 As a jazz guitarist, he has performed in a variety of big band and chamber settings, as well as participating in the Summer Jazz Workshop at UNC-Wilmington.
 When he isn’t playing or writing music, Scott likes to read, watch movies and play ping-pong.
-Scott is a college sophomore, currently pursuing a Bachelor’s of Music in Composition at UNC School of the Arts.